Blinkist Review: What Is It and Is It Worth the Price?

 My experience with Blinkist

-As I noted in my intro, I’ve only been using Blinkist for a fairly short amount of time.
-Yet, right after signing up I came across plenty of Blinks and content to add to my library — which would likely more accurately be called a reading list.
+As I noted in my intro, I received my Blinkist trial via American Express.
+Right after signing up, I came across plenty of Blinks and content to add to my library — which would likely more accurately be called a reading list.
 And while most of this list is dedicated to matters of money given my profession, a few random other selections have made their way to my library as well.

 Personally, I’ve found that I enjoy using the Blinkist app over the desktop site for one major reason: the ability to adjust playback speed on audio blinks.
 It’s not as though I’m in such a rush that really need that extra couple of minutes saved but honestly have just grown so accustomed to listening to audiobooks at an enhanced speed that it sounds normal to me now.
 Thus, I do wish that this simple function was also featured on the desktop site — but at least it exists somewhere.